Damkols/greenlight/readme.md

 - Setup a logger that writes to os.Stdout

 - Create an instance of application struct with logger and config values

+- mux(http.NewServeMux) returns a new ServeMux struct instance that maps route to a specific handler, HandleFunc registers the route.